 - Allow the Syncplicity app to connect servers behind firewalls using MobileIron’s Advanced AppTunneling feature.

-NOTE: All Syncplicity policies from the Syncplicity console continue to work as normal, except the mobile passcode enforcement policy since the passcode is received directly from MobileIron Apps@Work.
+Note: All Syncplicity policies from the Syncplicity console continue to work as normal, except the mobile passcode enforcement policy, as the passcode is received directly from MobileIron Apps@Work.